-Message exchanges with CS/MIS via CCN/CSI
+Message exchanges with CS/MIS2 via CCN/CSI

 This section deals with the IE411, the CCN/CSI technical statistics, the CCN/CSI audit files and the exchange of MRN Follow up queries and responses.

-Sending IE411 data to CS/MIS
+Sending IE411 data to CS/MIS2

 For NCTS-P4, ECS-P2, ICS-P1

-The IE411 message has EDIFACT (CD411B) or XML (CD411C) as its format and is either sent to the CS/MIS application across CCN/CSI or it is manually uploaded on CS/MIS Web interface.
+The IE411 message has EDIFACT (CD411B) or XML (CD411C) as its format and is either sent to the CS/MIS2 application across CCN/CSI or it is manually uploaded on CS/MIS2 Web interface.

-CS/MIS has a dedicated address on the CCN/CSI network and a dedicated queue for capturing the business statistics.
+CS/MIS2 has a dedicated address on the CCN/CSI network and a dedicated queue for capturing the business statistics.

-If the IE411 message is sent to the CS/MIS application across CCN/CSI, in the message descriptor the value ‘CSIMQMT_DATAGRAM’ must be used for the data element ‘MsgType’.
+If the IE411 message is sent to the CS/MIS2 application across CCN/CSI, in the message descriptor the value ‘CSIMQMT_DATAGRAM’ must be used for the data element ‘MsgType’.

-If CS/MIS has problems with parsing IE411, an IE906, IE907 or IE917 message is returned to the originator.
+If CS/MIS2 has problems with parsing IE411, an IE906, IE907 or IE917 message is returned to the originator.

 Note: The replacement of CS/MIS by CS/MIS2 will not impact the configuration of the National Applications sending the CD411B or CD411C.